-Environmental science is an interdisciplinary degree formed from a combination of courses in the natural and life sciences.
-Environmental scientists use their knowledge of physical and life sciences to protect, conserve and manage natural resources and the environment and assess health risks found in the environment.
-Environmental scientists are employed in both the public (federal, state and municipal government agencies) and private sectors (non-profits and environmental consulting firms) to manage resources, protect the environment and minimize human health hazards.
+Environmental Science is an interdisciplinary degree formed from a combination of courses in ecological and earth sciences.
+Environmental scientists use their knowledge of physical and life sciences to protect, conserve, and manage natural resources and the environment, and assess health risks found in the environment.
+Environmental scientists are employed in both the public (federal, state, and municipal government agencies) and private sectors (non-profits and environmental consulting firms) to manage resources, protect the environment, and minimize human health hazards.

-Most jobs for environmental scientists involve a combination of office, lab and field work.
-Specific job duties may include: collecting and analyzing data for reports and surveys; developing land management plans; collecting soil, water or plant samples for chemical analysis; developing plans for restoring polluted air, water or land or plans to prevent pollution; giving presentations that guide natural resource managers, government officials, businesses, or the public at large; assessing health threats found in the environment.
+Most jobs for environmental scientists involve a combination of office, lab, and field work.
+Specific job duties may include collecting and analyzing data for reports and surveys; developing land management plans; collecting soil, water, or plant samples for analysis; developing plans for restoring polluted air, water, or land or plans to prevent pollution; giving presentations that guide natural resource managers, government officials, businesses, or the public at large; and assessing health threats found in the environment.

 Environmental science majors have the option to earn a concentration in natural resources and ecosystem conservation.
 This concentration allows students that are specifically interested in natural resources management to follow a more narrowly focused curriculum.